 Tips & Equipment

-Watch the video below to see how to make broccoli salad with almonds and quinoa.
+Watch the video below to see how to make this recipe.
 You can find more of my videos on my YouTube channel.

 Broccoli Salad Recipe with Almonds and Quinoa